Liam-Munley/Version-Control-Lab/README.md

 Group: Version Control 6

-The members of this group are: Liam Munley and
+The members of this group are: Liam Munley and Christopher Achkar